Athithya117/Hybrid-RAGOps-aws/README.md

 ### The RAG8s platform codebase(currently under development, 20% completed)
-REGIVE THE FULL RAG8s/ tree structure with frontend having deployment, service, hpa. its hard to edit so give it fully///

 ```py
 RAG8s/
 ├── data                                  # Local directory that syncs with s3://<bucket_name>/data/raw